 Metal roofs are more popular than ever

-Metal roofing comes in several different profiles, colors and sizes.
-There are even some styles of metal roofing that are made to look like tile, slate or wood shake shingles and mimic other roofing materials.
-Due to tax credits currently available for cool roofs, installing a metal roof has many benefits and are often comparable in price to the roofing materials that have conventionally been used to roof homes and businesses.
+Metal roofing comes in several different profiles, colors, and sizes.
+There are even some styles of metal roofing that are made to look like tile, slate, or wood shake shingles and mimic other roofing materials.
+Due to tax credits currently available for cool roofs, installing a metal roof has many benefits and is often comparable in price to the roofing materials that have conventionally been used to roof homes and businesses.

 Types of metal roofs we work with:

 One of the most common types of metal roofing is 24 ga. or 26 ga. standing seam metal roofing.
 These are metal panels that come in various widths and are seamed together with a special tool concealing the fasteners and creating a water-tight seal.
 This is what many people think of when they picture a “tin roof”.
 However, vertical seams can be done in many different styles and patterns.